Ancient-Majik-Tech/Learn.Tutorial.Collections/Changes/All/V P 0.0.3.0.md

 	- Updated Systems to use correct ID Piece
 	- Added new Page for roadmaping of the project.
 	- Large outline of pages to have links all in place
+	- Updated home page for better readability
+	- Updated with new DL for Realms Contibute Shop

 ### Project Changes